Waterclose Meadows Campsite FAQs

 No. We currently have no designated EV points at Waterclose Meadows Campsite or Houghton Mill.
-The National Trust has partnered with BMWi to have electric car charging points servicing of 100 of our places to stay by the end of 2020.
 Zap-map will be able to help you find the nearest charging points.

 Do you take group bookings?

 During peak season and weekends, we are unable to accommodate any groups of more than four separate pitches.
-If you with an educational group such as a school, Scouts or Duke of Edinburgh Award, please contact the campsite to arrange a booking.
+If you are with an educational group such as a school, Scouts or Duke of Edinburgh Award, please use the group booking enquiry form further down the page.

 Are you open all year round?